Honoring the Life of Robert Harold Goold

 Brother Art told me he wouldn't listen to him.
 Dianne told me she didn't want to be the food police.
 He doesn't like taking direction from me.
 Therefore, I want to hire a professional nutritionist; someone who can educate him how to eat properly and safely manage his blood sugar.

-Dianne and Marc Ferguson want to experiment with his health
+Dianne and Marc Ferguson experiment with his health

 My father and Brother Art recently re-calibrated his DexCom G7 unit.
 This blood glucose monitor has a 20% margin of error.
 Lack of precision isn't helpful when relying on readings with a 91-year-old; especially one who lives alone.
 Asked them to validate the re-calibration.
 My father became frustrated and ended the conversation.
 At this time, I'm not confident in his monitor readings.